zhannamatuzak/math-with-crab/README.md

     ![Greeting and Log-in](documentation/log-in.png)

     - The first letter should be capitalized.
 And the number of letters must be 10 or less.
 It needs some effort from the user (child).
+If the criteria are ignored, the error message pops up with the list of criteria.
+The criteria are standard.

     ![Error message](documentation/error-message.png)